original-picture/JUCE/README-fork.md

       * or should I instead find the lowest common ancestor and then call `toBehind` on the children of the LCA that are ancestors of the two
         * sounds like a pain, I'll probably just not
 - [ ] test for parent/child window cycles in `addChildPeer`?
-  * `Component::addChildComponent` only tests to see if the child-to-be is equal to the parent-to-be and if the
+  * `Component::addChildComponent` only tests to see if the child-to-be is equal to the parent-to-be and if the child-to-be is actually the parent of the parent-to-be, two special cases of cycles
+  * could be done efficiently with floyd's two pointer algorithm
 - [ ] maybe rename `setTransientFor` to `makeTransientFor`
 - [ ] automatically call `setAlwaysOnTop(false)` when adding a transient child
 - [ ] figure out what should happen when calling `SetAlwaysOnTop(true)` on a peer that has children.
-Should the children return
+Should `SetAlwaysOnTop(true)` be called recursively on the children?
+  * I think the answer is yes
+- [ ] figure out what should heppen when calling `SetAlwaysOnTop(true)` on a child peer when its parent isn't
+  * two possibilites:
+    1. call `SetAlwaysOnTop(true)` on all of the child's ancestors
+       * I don't like this solution.
+It would be weird for an operation on a child to modify the child's parent
+    2. unparent the child and then call `SetAlwaysOnTop(true)` on it
+       * I think this is the way
 - [ ] don't allow an always on top window to add a not always on top window as a child.
 The reverse situation is okay though
 - [ ] also obviously early out of all functions that take two `ComponentPeer`s if the two peers are the same
 - [ ] on windows, it seems that setting the owner window as `HWND_TOPMOST` will cause the owner window to stay over a non-topmost owned window. in order to achieve the desired behavior of keeping child peers above their parents, regardless of whether the parent is always on top, it may be necessary for setAlwaysOnTop calls to propagate to all peers
-- [ ] Maybe check out `WS_EX_TOOLWINDOW` it might be useful
+- [X] Maybe check out `WS_EX_TOOLWINDOW` it might be useful
 - [ ] add callbacks to `Component` for when various changes to the component's peer occur? (children added/removed, etc.)
 - [ ] extract the array insertion from z-order code from `addChildComponent` and add it to a private static function template in `Component` that generically inserts into an array of any type so that the logic can be shared between `addChildComponent` and `addChildPeer`